Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Result

-The one-half values of 95\% confidence intervals of the curve fittings, and corresponding estimated magnitudes of fields for the two types of trap and transitions could be found in Table. \ref{tb_sensitivity}.
-The magnitude of the electric field in the surface trap was estimated using a COMSOL Multiphysics® simulation, which was calculated to be 2880 V/m at the ion position per 1 V of inner dc pair, and 0.2238 V/m per 1 V of tuning electrodes in the blade trap.
+The estimated sensitivity of the measurement to measured compensation voltage, the corresponding magnitude of the field, and $\beta$, for the two types of trap and transitions could be found in Table \ref{tb_sensitivity}, where sensitivity here is defined as the one-half value of 95\% confidence interval of a curve fitting.
+The magnitude of the electric field in the surface trap was estimated using a COMSOL Multiphysics® simulation, which was calculated to be 2880 V/m at the ion position per 1 V of inner dc pair, and 0.224 V/m per 1 V of tuning electrodes in the blade trap.
 The result shows that a sensitivity comparable to the reported levels of detection or compensation sensitivities obtained in practical applications \cite{doret_controlling_2012,vittorini_modular_2013,auchter_industrially_2022} could be achieved by the suggested approach.
 The compensation voltage can be determined using any of the carrier or sideband transitions, and it requires only a minimum of 10 to 20 data points.
-Note that the above measurement was carried out as in-situ characterization of micromotion sufficient for our daily experiments while the uncertainty can be further reduced by more precise and repeated measurements.
+Note that the above measurement was carried out as characterization of excess micromotion sufficient for our daily experiments while the uncertainty can be further reduced by more precise and repeated measurements.

 The result shows that either of the measurements with the carrier transition and the sideband transition provide decent levels of sensitivity, which can be further improved in uncertainty by combining those two results.
-On the other hand, a noticable difference in compensation voltages between the carrier transition and the sideband transition in Fig. \ref{fig_scan_raman}(a) could be observed.
-It appears to result from the reported long-term charging of dielectric materials within the microfabricated trap \cite{wang_laser-induced_2011, harlander_trapped-ion_2010, harter_long-term_2014, doret_controlling_2012, hong_new_2017}, thus cares should be taken while determining the compensation voltage in such a situation.
+Especially, if there exists any ambiguity about the global maximum (minimum) due to multiple local maximums (minimums), comparison of two independent scans with the carrier transition and the sideband transition can allow us to identify the true null position because of the complementary behavior of the carrier and sideband transitions.